-- Unix and similar operating systems have "sudo" (which temporarily elevates your privileges for one command) and "su" (which elevates them until you undo it).* This is useful because you can accidentally run malicious or otherwise damaging programs, but as long as your privileges aren't elevated at the time, then the potential damage is limited.
+- Unix and similar operating systems have "sudo" (which temporarily elevates your privileges for one command) and "su" (which elevates them until you undo it).note This is useful because you can accidentally run malicious or otherwise damaging programs, but as long as your privileges aren't elevated at the time, then the potential damage is limited.

 - To prevent The Cracker from having an easy time of it, you must be in the sudoers file and re-enter your password (for "sudo"), or enter the root password (for "su").

 - sudo make sandwich.
 Not to mention such possible combinations as sudo kill president and sudo destroy earth.

 - Windows has "runas", which basically work the same as "sudo" (or "su", if the one command you run is "cmd") if you provide it an account with administrator privileges.

 - Also, many mainboards had — and partly still have — model or even brand wide override passwords or key combinations to circumvent the password protection of the BIOS or the whole system.

-- In the business, we call it, "Removing the CMOS battery, waiting for it to forget the BIOS password, and then having our way with it."
+- In the business, it's called, "Removing the CMOS battery, waiting for it to forget the BIOS password, and then having our way with it."

-- Actually most of the time it's much easier: put a jumper on the pins marked "CLR_CMOS", wait a second, done.
+- Or put a jumper on the pins marked "CLR_CMOS", wait a second, done.

 - Forget your Windows user account password?
 Safe Mode gives you a password-free admin account that you can use to revert your account password (among other things).
 Well, only if you've been so stupid as not to set your Admin password (usually during Installation).